AlvaroRuizDelgado/Morse/Morse_webservice.md

     - [ ] The best option is to make it a service and use the "service" module.
   - [ ] Openstack.py to retrieve the IPs of the instances created by Heat and add them to hosts.
 How to continue to Ansible from Heat?
   - [ ] Separate the modules in different files (or folders in this case).

+- [ ] LBaaS
+  - [ ] LBaaS v2 not currently installed in our openstack.
+Even though it was only experimental in Kilo (our version), it seems that the core functions were mostly the same.

 - [ ] SSH
   - [x] I wasn't sure how to access the server I created in the OpenStack machine.
 The options I saw are listed below (note that none would allow for icmp to work).
 In the end SSH port redirection is the easiest and the one that has the least impact.